SebastianGiro/fullstack-starter-env/README.md

-# Fullstack Dev install script
+# Fullstack Dev Install Script
 This script is to install all the libraries/packages I normally need to add on a fresh install.
 The process to set up a new minimal image of ubuntu/linux machine can be tedious and slow, so thats the main reason I created this script for me and my co-workers.